fulldecent/moodle-local_plugin_template/README.md

 ## Quick start playground

 :runner: Run a Moodle playground site with *High Five* on your own computer in under 5 minutes!
 Zero programming or Moodle experience required.

+These instructions include code snippets that you will need to copy/paste into your command terminal.
+On macOS that would be Terminal.app, which is a software you already have installed.

 1. Install a Docker system: